Can you go hiking with a small dog?

 Do not leave your dog’s waste on the trail.
 It is not eco-friendly nor does someone else want to step on it.
 Also remember to bring a way to carry the poop out.

-If you are looking for dog friendly travel ideas check out our post on Lake George NY: 14 Dog Friendly Things to Do, Dog Friendly Guide to Cape Co, Block Island – Dog Friendly Things To Do and Places to Eat and Newport, RI: Dog Friendly Things to Do and Places to Stay
+If you are looking for dog friendly travel ideas check out our post on Lake George NY: 14 Dog Friendly Things to Do, Dog Friendly Guide to Cape Co, Dog Friendly Shenandoah National Park & Vicinity and Newport, RI: Dog Friendly Things to Do and Places to Stay

 For more tips on vacationing with a dog check out our post; Traveling With A Dog: Tips For An Easy Trip.